 Suspicious man posing as solicitor in Fort Myers

+An unknown man knocking on doors in a Fort Myers neighborhood has residents on high alert, and the stories he's pitching are raising concern.
 Elizabeth Durant recorded her interaction with the solicitor who knocked on her door last Friday.
-She said she usually doesn't answer the door, but this time she did.

 Comments